 If your mind wanders, gently bring it back to watching the breath repeating the mantra, and moving the finger.

 As you watch the breath without control, the breath may slow down.
 Enjoy the natural pauses of stillness between breaths.
 If, instead, the breath becomes shallower then enjoy the increasing sense of quietness.

 As the breath becomes calmer, gradually feel it higher and higher in the nose until you're watching the breath high up in the nasal cavity.

 Now, feel as your breath enters the point between the eyebrows awakening and energizing your higher consciousness.

 Now we'll release the technique.
 Gently inhale through your nose and exhale three times through your mouth in a quick succession.
 [Sound of exhalation]

 Feel the Stillness

-Right now, prepare to come back.
+Now, prepare to come back.
 Take a deep breath, bring the consciousness back into your body.
-Before you open your eyes set the intention of radiating peace into your environment and fusing all that you do with peace.
+Before you open your eyes set the intention of radiating peace into your environment and infusing all that you do with peace.